AkshaParvadiya/LogInAuthenticationInKotlin/README.md

 --How to Use:

--Register a New User
+-Register a New User:
 1.Open the app and go to the registration screen.
 2.Enter your email and password, then click "Register".

-Login
+Login:

--Open the app and go to the login screen.
+1. Open the app and go to the login screen.
-1.Enter your email and password, then click "Login".
+2. Enter your email and password, then click "Login".

 -Built With
 Kotlin: Programming language used